Manipulation and Peer Mechanisms: A Survey: Empirical Evidence

 The optimal manipulation put peers closest to the participant at the bottom of the ranking and peers furthest away at the top.
 With some nudging, most participants employed the optimal manipulation after a few rounds of practice playing against truthful bots.

-An additional layer of complexity was added when playing against participants who could manipulate.
+A layer of complexity was added when playing against participants who could also manipulate their peer reports.
 Each participant needed to reason about the types of manipulations their peers might employ.
 The optimal manipulation depends on their peers' actions.

 Peer mechanisms could take advantage of the complexity of finding optimal manipulations.
 Participants may prefer to report truthfully if they are uncertain about the optimal manipulation or cannot calculate the optimal manipulation. \citet{conitzer2016handbook} survey how computational complexity can be a barrier to manipulation in voting---similar insights may apply to peer mechanisms.